Choosing the best hats for bald guys depends mainly on the occasion.

 For men who are coming to terms with their Male Pattern Baldness or still deciding whether to shave their balding heads, hats are helpful.
 With a hat, you can hide the hair loss that is causing your self-consciousness until you decide to take action.

 Once you make the decision to shave your head, you can keep wearing hats or simply let the world see your baldness.
-If you regret the decision to shave your head, hats can become your best friends for a few weeks!

 The main thing is that you find confidence in how you look and don’t let it define who you are.